cblearn/cblearn/docs/getting_started/index.rst

          400 |       0.053
         1600 |       0.001

-The procrustes distance measures the sum of squared errors between points and embedding, after aligning the embedding to the points (i.e., by optimizing rotating, translation, and scaling).
+The Procrustes distance measures the sum of squared errors between points and embedding after aligning the embedding to the points (i.e., by optimizing rotating, translation, and scaling).
-The error approaches zero, demonstrating, that the relative distances of the point cloud can be reconstructed from triplets only.
+The error approaches zero, demonstrating that the relative distances in the point cloud can be reconstructed from triplets only once enough are available.

-The `result_format` option of the triplet generator can be used to explore the different data formats that can be used to represent triplets.
+The triplet generator's `result_format` option specifies the expected data format of the triplets, as triplets can be represented in different ways.
-Besides the `list-order` format, using a numpy array with shape `(n, 3)` (containing entries of indices of the points in the order *anchor*, *near*, *far*), triplets can be represented along responses as a pair of numpy arrays `((n, 3), (n,))` (e.g., `estimator.fit((triplets, responses))`) or as positions in a 3-dimensional sparse matrix.
+This example uses the `list-order` format, a list of triplets, containing the indices of an anchor, near, and far point.
+Learn more about data formats and other aspects of the library in the :ref:`user_guide`.

-From here, you might look for more theoretical insight in the :ref:`user_guide`, look at practical :ref:`examples`, or get an overview of the :ref:`API`.
+Alternatively, you can find more code in the :ref:`examples`` or get an overview of the :ref:`api`.